Joseph McGinley: Later life

 He was elected unopposed as a Sinn Féin TD at the 1922 general election.
 He did not contest the 1923 general election, choosing to focus on his medical practice in Letterkenny, as he was the only surgeon in north-west Donegal then and until his retirement in the 1960s.
 He remained as chairman of Cumann na Gael and later Fine Gael Donegal East until the late 1960s.
 Paddy Harte referred to Mc Ginley as 'Mr Fine Gael' in Donegal.

+He was county coroner for many decades, and presided over tragedies such as the Ballymanus mine disaster of 1943, the Owen Carrow viaduct disaster of 1925, and the Arranmore lifeboat tragedy of 1953.

 In 1948, he was the Fine Gael candidate in the Donegal East by-election caused by the death of Neal Blaney.
 McGinley was up against the ill will of the substantial unionist population in east Donegal, who usually voted for Fine Gael, who were resentful of the recent repeal of the external relations act, which removed the King as the figurehead of the Irish state and made Ireland a republic, by the Government of the 13th Dáil.
 He was defeated by Blaney's son, Neil Blaney of Fianna Fáil, although he significantly increased the Fine Gael vote.

 On a sporting level Mc Ginley was a former President of the Donegal boxing board, a former vice president of the Ulster GAA council and from the 1920s to the 1970s the GAA teams of east Donegal competed for the Dr Mc Ginley cup of the east Donegal Hospital League as it was than called.

 Personal life

 He married Dr Madeline Sweeney of Sweeney's hotel, Dungloe, a first cousin of Joseph Sweeney.

-They had 7 children including; Brian McGinley, former Vice President European Patent Office. and Niall McGinley retired secondary school teacher, local historian and author.
+They had 7 children including; Brian McGinley, former Vice President European Patent Office., Niall McGinley retired secondary school teacher, local historian and author, Joe Mc Ginley, former director of Conshu, a giant of the South African footwear manufacturing industry and Desmond Mc Ginley CM, former Vice President of St Marys University College, Strawberry Hill.

 Inscription from Mc Ginley's portrait by Seán O' Sullivan paid by subscription of the people of Donegal.
 'Presented by the people whom he served faithfully'.

 Entering UCD for the Treaty Debates, 1922.
 Phil Cosgrave, E. Duggan, J.J.
 Walsh, Joe Sweeney, and McGinley.